 The story continues…

-• Carib Bean Coffee (Antigua)
+- Carib Bean Coffee Company (Antigua, WI)

-We’re ordering samples from both suppliers, determine how the ordering process works and how we must handle the logistics of getting the fresh roasted beans from the warehouse in Miami to Sint Maarten.
-I trust they will deliver them appropriately to Miami but the warehouse must store them in a temperature controlled environment and ship them in the same way.
+We’re ordering samples from all suppliers, determine how the ordering process works and how we must handle the logistics of getting the fresh roasted beans from a warehouse in Miami to Sint Maarten.

 It will be learning experience for everyone on our side, because coffee is usually not treated with this much care.